Jamming transition in kinetically constrained models with reflection symmetry: Conjectures by numerical experiments

-The transition point is obtained from the thermodynamic limit of the probability of finding frozen particles in initial configurations.
-However, as discussed in the previous subsection, direct numerical estimation is practically impossible because the relaxation time becomes too long to distinguish between a slow relaxation process and a freezing state.
-Nevertheless, in order to know the upper bounds of the transition point, we simply require to observe a percolation of frozen particles in the direction from left to right under the boundary condition that particles are filled in the left- and right-side regions, while no particles exist in the top and bottom regions \cite{Toninelli0}.
-In fact, if such a directed percolation occurs in this modified system, frozen particles would be observed in the original system with the filled boundary conditions.
+Next we attempt to find smaller upper bounds of the transition point.
+In order to investigate the behaviors in high densities, \rd{we introduce a half-filled boundary condition that particles are filled in the left and right region of the outside of the system, while no particles exist in the top and bottom region of the outside of the system.} Then, we try to observe a percolation of frozen particles in the direction from left to right under \rd{this half-filled} boundary condition.
+In fact, if such a directed percolation occurs in \rd{the case of the half-filled boundary condition}, the corresponding frozen particles would be observed in the system with the filled boundary conditions.
+As we will see, one can detect a part of frozen particles \rd{with the filled boundary condition} in high densities using the \rd{half-filled boundary condition}.